 Table 4: Soil Drilling Methods Table 5: Descriptors Hand Auger metal rod and turned by human force.
-Mostly 50 to 100% Cylindrical bucket (typically 3-inch diameter and 8 inches long) attached to a Some 30 to 45% Solid Flight Auger removal from borehole during sampling.
-Little 15 to 25% Solid Flight Auger Flights on the outside bring soil cuttings to the surface.
-Solid stem requires Few 5 to 10% Wash Bore ash Bore support the borehole and circulate cuttings to the surface.
-Likely less than 5% Mud Rotary / A cutting head advances the boring and discharges a drilling fluid to Descriptor weating Hollow Stem Auger Flights on the outside of the shaft advance soil cuttings to the surface.
-The hollow stem allows sampling through the middle of the auger flights.
-Descriptor Meaning
+Mostly 50 to 100% Land Augar Cylindrical bucket (typically 3-inch diameter and 8 inches long) attached to a 30 to 45% Solid Flight Auger removal from borehole during sampling.
+Little 15 to 25% Calid Eliabt Augus Flights on the outside bring soil cuttings to the surface.
+Solid stem requires Few 5 to 10% Wash Bore support the borehole and circulate cuttings to the surface.
+Trace Likely less than 5% Mud Rotary / Ilow Stem AugerFlights on the outside of the shaft advance soil cuttings to the surface.
+The hollow stem allows sampling through the middle of the auger flights.Id Rotary /A cutting head advances the boring and discharges a drilling fluid to incaning Hollow Stem Auger Meaning